 PC2 contains a separate “Scoreboard” module which keeps track of the current standings in a contest.
 The scoreboard provides several functions: it automatically generates HTML pages describing the current state of the contest in a variety of formats; it generates email and/or printed balloon notifications (when that option has been selected by the Contest Administrator; see the section on “Options”, above); and it provides the capability to generate an “export” file containing contest standings data (in the form required for importing into the ICPC Contest Management System (CMS)).

 Some contests are run by displaying the actual, current contest standings on a scoreboard throughout the duration of the contest.
-However, many contests are run using the concept of a “scoreboard freeze” – that is, a period of time near the end of the contest when the judge’s responses to team submissions (and the effects of those responses on the contest standings) are hidden, to be revealed at a post-contest ceremony.
+However, many contests are run using the concept of a “scoreboard freeze” – that is, a period near the end of the contest when the judge’s responses to team submissions (and the effects of those responses on the contest standings) are hidden, to be revealed at a post-contest ceremony.
 During such a “scoreboard freeze period” any submissions received from teams are displayed on the scoreboard as “Pending”, and the results of those submissions (and their effects on the contest standings) remain hidden.

 The PC2 Scoreboard module supports generation of two different sets of HTML files: one set which respects any configured scoreboard freeze (referred to as the public or freezable scoreboard), and a second set which shows the current actual contest standings, ignoring any “freeze period”.
 In a contest utilizing a scoreboard freeze, the first (freezable) set of HTML files is appropriate for “public viewing”, while the second set is intended for “private” viewing only by authorized contest personnel.